What to Eat at McCarran International Airport in Las Vegas

-Other Options in Concourse A & B: Burger King, Cinnabon, Einstein Bros.
-Bagels, Fresh Attractions, Freshens Frozen Smoothie Company, Great Steak & Potato Company, Mrs. Fields, Port of Subs, PretzelMaker, Red Star Lounge, Starbucks, Stella Artois Bar, TCBY, and Vienna Beef.
+Other Options in Concourse A/B: Burger King, Cinnabon, Einstein Bros.
+Bagels, Fresh Attractions, Freshens Frozen Smoothie Company, Jamba Juice, Mrs. Fields, Port of Subs, PretzelMaker, Red Star Lounge, Starbucks, Stella Artois Bar, TCBY, and Vienna Beef.

 Ethel M Chocolates

-Other Options in Concourse C: Auntie Anne's, Barney's Lounge, Burger King, Coffee Bean & Tea Leaf, Crafted Bar, Fresh Attractions, Fresh Market On The Go, Great American Bagel & Bakery, Jamba Juice, Jersey Mike's Subs, LAS MKT, Lucky Streak Lounge, Nathan's Famous, Popeyes Louisiana Chicken, Starbucks, and Wendy's.
+Temporarily Closed: Auntie Anne's, Barney's Lounge, Brookwood Farms BBQ, Corcoran's Irish Pub, Coffee Bean & Tea Leaf, Fresh Attractions, Fresh Market On The Go, Great American Bagel & Bakery, Jersey Mike's Subs, Jose Cuervo Taquileria, LAS MKT, Lucky Streak Lounge, Nathan's Famous, Pei Wei Asian Diner, Popeyes Louisiana Chicken, Sammy's Beach Bar & Grill, Starbucks, Villa Fresh Italian Kitchen, and Wendy's

 Wolfgang Puck Express